semgrep/semgrep-docs/docs/usage-limits.md

 Semgrep scans stop when the usage limit is exceeded.
 You can resume scanning through the following:

-* A one-time 30-day free trial (automatically triggered when the usage limit is exceeded for the first time)
+* A one-time 30-day free trial that starts automatically when the usage limit is exceeded for the first time.
-* By purchasing additional licenses
+* By purchasing additional licenses.
-* By waiting for the next billing cycle
+* By waiting for the next billing cycle.

 ### What if the first Semgrep scan exceeds the contributor usage limit?